red-data-tools/red_amber/README.md

 gem 'red-parquet', '>= 12.0.0' # Optional, if you use IO from/to parquet.
-gem 'red-datasets-arrow'       # Optional, if you use Red Datasets. gem 'red-arrow-activerecord'   # Optional, if you use Active Record. gem 'rover-df',                # Optional, if you use IO from/to Rover::DataFrame.
+gem 'red-datasets-arrow'       # Optional, if you use Red Datasets. gem 'red-arrow-activerecord'   # Optional, if you use Active Record. gem 'rover-df'                 # Optional, if you use IO from/to Rover::DataFrame.
 ```

 ## Installation